1. Take advantage of the development opportunities available to you while you’re still junior

 4. Muck in

 This piece of advice is aimed specifically at retail bank managers, but it’s also useful for other disciplines: don’t be thinking you’re too good to do the more mundane, less management-y tasks.
 Mucking in will stand you in good stead later down in your career, and everyone likes a hard worker.
-‘I trained as a cashier early on so that I would have more credibility instructing cashiers later down the line,’ said Sepha.
+‘I trained as a cashier early on so that I would have more credibility instructing cashiers later down the line,’ said one of the Barclays graduates we spoke to.
 ‘I was worried I wouldn’t be accepted, but the team was pleased I mucked in and even elected me Employee of the Month.’

 5. Look for ways to be innovative

 The financial services industry needs innovative thinkers to come up with new products, strategies and ways of doing things, so keep your eyes open for a chance when you can come up with a commercially sound idea.
-‘Use your initiative – if you spot a chance for improvement, put forward a realistic and considered proposition,’ said Katy Shepherd, then an assistant manager in product strategy at RBS.
+‘Use your initiative – if you spot a chance for improvement, put forward a realistic and considered proposition,’ said Katy Shepherd, an activation manager at RBS.

 6. Keep your ideas about your career path open